 His study proved that ambiverts’ greater social flexibility helped them to outsell other groups, moving 51% more product per hour than the average salesperson.

-Here are some key traits that suggest that you might be in the middle of the Personality Spectrum, i.e., – An Ambivert.
+Here are 10 key traits which suggest that you might just be an Ambivert:

-Introverts gain their energy by spending more time alone; they prefer intimate conversation to large social set up and prefer to think things through instead of talking out.
+Introverts gain their energy by spending their time in solitude.
+They prefer substantially deeper conversation to large social set up and prefer to live in their thoughts rather than speaking too much with others.

 Do you feel that you identify with the traits on both sides of the spectrum?
 Then you’re Ambivert.